You must have heard about social proof and how eCommerce business owners use it to their advantage.

 If you’re starting out, here are five ways you can quickly build social proof:

-- Host an online contest that gives a prize to the most creative review for your product (we highly recommend using an online giveaway tool like RafflePress for this)
+• Host an online contest that gives a prize to the most creative product review (we highly recommend using an online giveaway tool like RafflePress for this)

 You’ll notice a common theme among these strategies: engaging with your audience.